• Skip to primary navigation

 Ingredients needed to make leftover roast beef stroganoff.

-• Leftover Roast Beef - I usually roast a topside of beef, but any leftover beef joint would be fine to use.
+Leftover Roast Beef - I used topside of beef, but any leftover roast beef can be used.
 You'll need about 700g.

-• Olive Oil - for frying the onions and galric.
-A regular light olive oil is fine.
+Olive Oil - for frying the onions and garlic.

-• Tomato Puree - you'll need 1 tablespoon.
+Tomato Puree - you'll need 1 tablespoon to add richness.

 🔪 How to make leftover roast beef stroganoff